Sanjaykishore18/hands-to-hope/README.md

-# 🔨 HandsToHope - Informal Worker Platform for Rural India
+# 🔨 HandsToHope - Informal Worker Platform for India

 A Django platform connecting informal workers with hirers across rural India, with community-based verification, fair admin-set wages, and a blockchain-inspired review system.